C String Extraction: Standard, Custom & Multibyte Guide

 Domain: example.com

-7.4 Advanced: Extract Specific Attributes from HTML Tags
+7.4 Advanced: Extract Specific Attributes Within HTML Tags

-• Copy the part before '@' with strncpy and add a null terminator.
+• strncpy'@' copies the part before ‘@’ and adds a null character

 #include <stdio.h>